-One of the main reasons concrete floor staining is so popular is that paint, even special concrete paint, does not adhere well, or last.
-Stain, under a durable clear sealer, does last, especially if the floor is cleaned and maintained regularly.
-Concrete stains are also preferred over paint, and colored epoxy coatings, for example, because their translucency helps make concrete surfaces look like something stylish and expensive, like marble, granite, travertine, flagstone, and other forms of natural stone, rather than something merely utilitarian and functional.
-Decorative concrete saw-cutting - commonly referred to as "scoring" - is a popular feature often found with stained concrete flooring, because the simple patterning effects it creates enhance the "natural stone" appearance of acid stain, by making each pattern segment look like an actual piece of heavy, natural stone that was individually lifted and set in place.
+The main reason concrete floors are stained is because paint - even special concrete paint - does not adhere well, or last.
+Concrete stain, under a durable, clear sealer, does adhere and last, especially if the floor is cleaned and maintained.
+Concrete stains are also chosen instead of colored epoxy coatings, for example, because their translucency helps make concrete look like something stylish and expensive, like marble, granite, travertine, flagstone, and other forms of natural stone, rather than something merely utilitarian and functional.
+Decorative concrete scoring (saw-cutting) may also then be performed to create patterning effects that complement or enhance this "natural stone" appearance.
+Here are some of the most popular Acid Stained Concrete Scoring Patterns.

 There is a growing variety of concrete staining materials on the market.
 Acid stains, and the earth tones they offer, are the most popular, but for wider color range and variation, and greater control over detail, "tints", "concrete dyes" and "acrylic concrete stains" (water-based and solvent-based) are also used.
 For an illustration of the basic acid stain colors, see these color charts: : Brickform E-Stain; Artcrete Faux Brick; EZCHEM PermaPro; and CSI Chromastain .
 To view some of the brighter colors attainable with tints, dyes and acrylic stains on these color charts: Consolideck GemTone; Chroma-Tech Polystains; H&C Dye Stains; and Mason's Select.
 We use a range of concrete coloring options depending on the needs of a particular project.